mistic100/jQuery.extendext/README.md

 ## Tests

-A QUnit test suite is provided in `tests` directory.
+A jest test suite is provided in `tests` directory.

 `$.extendext` is tested against core jQuery tests for `$.extend` and `nrf110/deepmerge` tests (with the difference that extendext, like extend, modifies the first argument where deepmerge does not touch it).